Commodities Trader Trafigura Announces New Bunkering Arm

 Global commodity trader Trafigura has announced a new bunkering arm, TFG Marine PTE Ltd.

-"We are very pleased to inform you from the 21 January 2020, TFG Marine PTE Ltd became the bunker trading entity for Trafigura," the company said in a note to customers passed to Ship & Bunker this week.
+"We are very pleased to inform you from the 21 January 2020, TFG Marine PTE Ltd became the bunker trading entity for Trafigura," the company said in a note to customers seen by Ship & Bunker this week.

 "As such, any deliveries after this date shall be concluded in the name of TFG Marine PTE Ltd."